 The topics at this year’s Star Trek convention all deal with media literacy and how stories are about much more than a simple plot.
 Speakers will examine what Star Trek can show us about narrative structure and production design, law, science, diversity, philosophy and symbolism.
 See how Star Trek is used around the world for teaching in the home, classroom and culture.

-Boldly Go: A Comparative Law Analysis of the Star Trek Universe with Real Earth Space Law (DAY TBA)
+Boldly Go: A Comparative Law Analysis of the Star Trek Universe with Real Earth Space Law (Thursday)

 How does Star Trek's United Federation of Planets stack up against our United Nations?
 Is the Prime Directive covered in our 1967 Outer Space Treaty?
 Find out with Elsbeth J. Magilton, the Executive Director of the Space, Cyber, and Telecom Law Program at the University of Nebraska, as she teaches attendees a little international and domestic space law through the lens of classic Star Trek (with a little Next Generation thrown in).

-“Eyes Open” - Teaching Critical Thinking and Critical Literacy with Star Trek (DAY TBA)
+“Eyes Open” - Teaching Critical Thinking and Critical Literacy with Star Trek (Thursday)

-Heroes, Mentors and Mothers: Symbolism, and Character Archetypes in Star Trek’s Mythic Journeys (DAY TBA)
+Heroes, Mentors and Mothers: Symbolism, and Character Archetypes in Star Trek’s Mythic Journeys (Friday)

 Star Trek is a modern myth that explores the social, moral, and scientific issues of contemporary society Joseph Campbell wrote that myths are the stories that answer the “big questions” in life.
 Mythic heroes struggle with those questions, make difficult choices, and demonstrate culturally that they are not alone on their Hero’s Journey.
 In this session, Dr. Janet “Dr. Mc” McMullen, Associate Professor, University of North Alabama, will explore how some of our favorite characters represent classic mythic archetypes.
 Who are the mentors, tricksters, mothers, and shadows in your favorite series?